MicrosoftDocs/sdk-api/sdk-api-src/content/bcrypt/nf-bcrypt-bcryptopenalgorithmprovider.md

 </dl>
 </td>
 <td width="60%">
-Identifies the Microsoft TPM-based CNG algorithm provider.
+Identifies the TPM key storage provider that is provided by Microsoft.

 </td>
 </tr>